-NORFOLK, VIRGINIA 2023 CONSUMER CONFIDENCE REPORT
+NORFOLK, VIRGINIA 2024 CONSUMER CONFIDENCE REPORT

-Naval Station Norfolk (NSN) is committed to providing you drinking water that reliable.
+Naval Station Norfolk (NSN) is committed to providing you drinking water that is safe and reliable.
 NSN believes that providing you with accurate information about your water is the best way to assure that your water is safe.
-There were no drinking water violations to report for 2023.
+There were no drinking water violations to report for 2024.

 Each year, the Consumer Confidence Report (CCR) is required to be distributed by July 1st of the current year.
-This CCR is a snapshot of the quality of your drinking water in 2023.
+This CCR is a snapshot of the quality of your drinking water in 2024.
 The purpose of this annual report is to advise consumers of where their water comes from, provide water quality data, advance greater understanding of drinking water, and heighten awareness to conserve water resources.